 High Fiber Diet

 Dietary fibre is one of the most consistently health-supportive components of the diet across the research literature.
-As a nutrition professional, adequate fibre intake is among the highest-impact dietary changes most people can make.
+From an informational perspective, adequate fibre intake is among the highest-impact dietary changes most people can make.
 This guide explains what fibre is, what the different types do, and how to increase yours without digestive discomfort.
 Additionally, exploring a gluten and wheat free diet plan is a great way to accelerate your results.

 Soluble vs Insoluble Fibre: What's the Difference?